SanjitKal/Musikell/README.md

 of our project: will there be enough depth if we just focus on the composition aspect (excluding the signal aspect)?

+-- harmony or melody paramterized by foldable a

 -- harmony quickcheck: order of notes doesn't matter!
 -- melody quickcheck: order does matter (think about representations of compositions; is there a way to create library s.t. the data level (==) matches what we considers equivalence to our ears)